Karni Mata: Karni Mata Temple (Mathania)

-The Temple's inner sanctum consists of foot imprints of Karni Mata which are worshipped.
+The temple's inner sanctum consists of foot imprints of Shree Karni Mata which are worshipped.
+Everyday after sunrise, the goddess first blesses the people of Mathania and the Amrawats in particular with her presence, as the first 'jyot' is performed in the Madh of Mathania.

 Harsiddhi Temple (Porbandar)

-Once a devotee Jagadu or Jhagdu Shah, a 15th-century Gujarati trader was sailing in sea, and was stuck in sea storm.
-Then he called Maa Karni from his small ship, and was helped while she was milking cow at her home.
-And got him reached Porbandar port.
-After reaching safely, Jhagadu shah came to Maa Karni at Deshnoke for thanksgiving her kindness, and told his wish to construct temple.
-Then Karni Mata told him to construct temple at Porbandar as Harsiddhi temple.
+Once a devotee Jagadu or Jhagdu Shah, a 15th-century Gujarati trader was sailing and got stuck in a sea storm.
+He prayed to Maa Karni from his small boat, and she safely got him to Porbandar port.
+After reaching, Jhagadu Shah came to Maa Karni at Deshnoke for thanksgiving her kindness, and told his wish to construct temple.
+With Karni Mata's approval, he had the Harsiddhi temple built in Porbandar.

 Karni Mata Temple (Mathura)

 This temple was originally built by Lakhaji Barhath in the 16th century in Mathura.
-In the 20th century, it was renovated and reconstructed by Thakur Akshay Singh Ratnu.
+In the 20th century, it was reconstructed by Thakur Akshay Singh Ratnu.

 Karni Mata Temple by Rana Sanga (Mewar)

 A shrine dedicated to Karni Mata was built by the Chāraṇas in the village of Bheemal Charanan in the Mewar kingdom.
 The priestess of the temple, Viri Maa, was renowned in the region for her prophecies.
-When the crown princes of Mewar: Sanga, Jaimal, and Prithviraj, were in tussel over the decision to succeed the throne, their uncle Surajmal suggested visiting the venerated shrine of Karni Mata at Nahar Magra (“Tiger's Mount”) to obtain an omen from Viri Maa.
-Due to this belief, the dispute between Sanga and his brother Prithviraj to become Maharana was decided in this shrine and the prediction of Rana Sanga becoming the ruler of Mewar was made by Viri Maa.
+When the crown princes of Mewar, Sanga, Jaimal, and Prithviraj, were in a tussle over their succession to the throne, their uncle Surajmal suggested visiting the venerated shrine of Karni Mata at Nahar Magra ("Tiger's Mount") to obtain an omen from Viri Maa.
+The dispute between Sanga and Prithviraj to become Maharana was decided in this shrine and the prediction that Rana Sanga would become the ruler of Mewar was made by Viri Maa.

-However, this prediction did not sit well with the crown prince Prithviraj who gravely injured Sanga causing him to lose vision in one eye.
+However, this prediction did not sit well with crown prince Prithviraj who gravely injured Sanga causing him to lose vision in one eye.
 Ultimately, Rana Sanga defeated Prithviraj and became the ruler of Mewar and constructed a temple dedicated to Karni Mata at this shrine.

 Manshapurna Karni Mata Temple (Udaipur)

 Another temple dedicated to Karni Mata is Shri Manshapurna Karni Mata Temple or Karni Mata, Udaipur, located on the Machla Hills, near Pandit Deendayal Upadhyay Park in Udaipur, Rajasthan.
 Between the years 1620 and 1628, Maharana Karan Singh developed a residential area at Machla Magra for Udaipur's safety.
-The temple was built by Maharana Karan Singh as a symbol to mark the boundary and safety of Udaipur.
-Though for a long period the temple was deserted, in 1997 the Shri Manshapurna Karni Mata Development Committee rebuilt it.
+The temple was built by Maharana Karan Singh as to mark the boundary and safety of Udaipur.
+The temple was deserted for a long time, and in 1997 the Shri Manshapurna Karni Mata Development Committee rebuilt it.

 Karni Mata Temple (Alwar)

-A further temple dedicated to Karni Mata is located in the historical city of Alwar, Rajasthan.
+Another temple dedicated to Karni Mata is located in the historical city of Alwar, Rajasthan.
 It is situated in the heart of city, near the Sagar Palace and Bala Qila.

 This temple was built by the second ruler of the Alwar State, Maharao Raja Sawai Bakhtawar Singh (1791–1815).
-Since then, the royal family of Alwar has been worshipping Karni Mata for which two temples were built in Bala Qila and Rajbhawan.
+Since then, the royal family of Alwar has been worshipping Karni Mata for whom two temples were built in Bala Qila and Rajbhawan.